kabelj/AA6XA-Logger/README.md

 - New log file for each activation
 - Limited data validation (currently)
 - No editing QSOs in the program.
 Use a text editor to fix
+- The first time you use the logger, edit the loggersettings to your information

 ## Features not yet added
 There are plenty of improvements to add: